[Date changed–posted 7/25/22 (last revised 6/1/18)]

 f.
 Equal Employment Opportunity/Affirmative Action

-All appointments to student positions shall be on the basis of qualifications, suitability, and student status without regard to race, religion, sex, age, disability, national origin, protected veteran status, genetic information, or other protected categories, classes, or characteristics and in keeping with the state and federal laws and The Regents' Rules for Texas Tech University.
+All appointments to student positions shall be on the basis of qualifications, suitability, and student status without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, status as a protected veteran, or other protected categories, classes, or characteristics and in keeping with the state and federal laws and the Regents' Rules for Texas Tech University.

 The availability of minorities and women applying for student positions is controlled by their representation in the student body; therefore, departments and units hiring student employees will need to make an extra effort to ensure adequate representation by minorities in the recruiting, selection, and appointment procedures.